hungryram/pricilladettmer/content/blog/pantry-makeover.md

 ![](/uploads/img_4521-2.jpg)

 Our final result.
-Of course we still need to add more items.
-But, I'm so happy with the
+Of course we still need to add more pantry items to fill it up.
+But, I'm so happy with it!
+More space and room to add items.

 Overall, I’m happy with the way it turned out and I can’t wait to add more items into the pantry.
 What projects have you tackled this quarantine?